Sk3llington/Purple-Teaming/README.md

 In this Purple Team exercise, I played the role of both the attacker and the defender.

-Below, is the full report, covering the red team engagement and the monitoring and forensics work performed to monitor and detect the attack.
+Below, is the full report, covering the red team engagement and the blue team forensics work.
 The report ends with a  list of proposed mitigations.

 ## Table of Contents